Ryan, a practising lawyer, is founder and co-chair of PBS. He was voted LexisNexis Legal

 Prior to moving in house, Leigh worked as an associate at Linklaters where she built up international experience working in both London and Singapore on complex transactional projects and advisory matters.

-As well as being co-founder of PBS, Jonathan is a law student at the University of Aberdeen
+Jonathan, co-founder of PBS, is a DPLP student at the University of Aberdeen.
+He is

-Jonathan was the Student Director of the award-winning student founded, led and operated Aberdeen Law Project, a pro bono organisation that educates, represents and advises the economically disadvantaged.
+Jonathan was the Student Director of the award-winning student founded, led and operated Aberdeen Law Project, a pro bono organisation that works to support communities in north east Scotland.
+He now sits on the Project’s advisory board.

 Sophie is an associate in the London office of Simpson Thacher & Bartlett and specialises in